‘Never express before 6 weeks!’

 - If you have developed a blocked duct or mastitis

 - If your baby is not yet latching and feeding effectively

 Some women do still choose to express before 6 weeks.
 One of the main reasons for this is to allow their partner to bond with their baby.
 There are, however, many ways in which your partner can bond with your baby without disrupting breastfeeding.
 Information on that can be found here.
 For some women who have had a very difficult start to their breastfeeding journey, being able to express for the occasional bottle feed may make the difference between stopping breastfeeding and carrying on.
 If you are wanting to do this, it may be helpful to speak to a breastfeeding peer supporter, breastfeeding counsellor, or IBCLC.
 If you’re not sure where to go for support, some resources can be found here.

 All mothers should be taught how to hand express.
 It sometimes takes a little practice but it is a very useful skill to have, particularly in the early days.
 Some Mums find that hand expressing works much better for them than using a breast pump.
 This method is great because your hands are always available and it’s free!
 It also doesn’t use any suction, so if your breasts are engorged or your nipples are damaged, hand expression might be the most comfortable option.

 Using a breast pump

 Unlike hand expression, breast pumps use suction to express milk.
 They come in two forms: manual, or electric.
 Electric pumps tend to be quicker but are a bit more expensive.
 It is important to make sure that the flange or shield on your pump isn’t too small for your breast, as a too-small shield can minimise your output and damage your nipple.
-Hospital grade breast pumps can be hired from Medela and Ardo online as well as from shops such as Mothercare and from some breastfeeding counsellors.
+Hospital grade breast pumps can be hired from Medela and Ardo online as well as from shops such as Mothercare, and from some children’s centres and breastfeeding counsellors.